garg-aayush/building-from-scratch/nbs/transformers/notes/code_gpt_notes.md

 - The switch to pre-layer normalization happened possibly due to:
     - **Better gradient flow**: Pre-layer norm creates a cleaner residual pathway, allowing gradients to flow more directly through the network
     - **More stable training**: The normalization happens before the potentially destabilizing operations (attention and feed-forward), leading to more stable gradients

+## Scale and push the performance

+One key addition is **Dropout**.
+Dropout is a regularization technique that can be added right before residual connections back into the residual pathway.
+Apply dropout:
+- At the end of the multi-headed attention
+- When calculating the attention affinities after the softmax
+- At various other points to randomly prevent some nodes from communicating

+Dropout comes from a 2014 paper and works by randomly shutting off some subset of neurons during each forward/backward pass.
+The mask of what's being dropped out changes every iteration, effectively training an ensemble of sub-networks.
+At test time, everything is fully enabled and all those sub-networks merge into a single ensemble.
+This is a regularization technique I added because I was about to scale up the model significantly and was concerned about overfitting.

+### Updated Hyperparameters

+- **Batch size**: Increased to 64 (much larger than before)
+- **Block size**: Increased to 256 characters of context (previously just 8 characters)
+- **Learning rate**: Reduced slightly because the neural net is now much bigger
+- **Embedding dimension**: Now 384
+- **Number of heads**: 6 heads (384 ÷ 6 = 64 dimensions per head, which is standard)
+- **Number of layers**: 6 layers (Transformer Block)
+- **Dropout**: 0.2 (20% of intermediate calculations are disabled each pass)

+- After training this scaled-up model, the results were impressive.
+The validation loss improved to 1.48** - a significant improvement just from scaling up the neural network with our existing code.
+- The generated text is much more recognizable as Shakespeare-like output.
+While still nonsensical when you actually read, it maintains the characteristic structure and style of the input text - someone speaking in Shakespearean manner with proper formatting and dialogue structure.
+- This is just a character-level Transformer trained on 1 million characters from Shakespeare and a good demonstration of what's possible at this scale.